ManuelPalermo/AndroidVideoSegmentation/README.md

 # Android Video Segmentation
-Android video semantic segmentation using OpenCV(for image preprocessing and camera handling) and Google´s trained mobile Deeplab3+(for frame segmentation).
+Android video semantic segmentation using OpenCV(for image preprocessing and camera handling) and Google´s trained Deeplab3+(for frame segmentation).

 <br></br>